cyberconcepts/cybertools/browser/README.txt

   >>> controller.resourceBase
   'http://127.0.0.1/++skin++dummy/@@/'

-The controller may be used as a provider for content elements using ZPT macros:
+The controller may be used as a provider for HTML elements using ZPT macros:

   >>> cssMacros = controller.macros['css']